mrsempress/transfer_learning/README.md

 python main.py --source svhn --target mnist --one_step
 ```

 I chose two sets of experiments, one is `mnist to usps`; the other is `svhn to mnist`.
 And for the former to do a `three-layer fully connected network` and `using gradient reversal layer` comparison; for the latter to do a `three-layer `and` four-layer` full-join network comparison.
 Due to the high number of iterations, only the first and last two result images are released here.
+The complete results are in `results/MCD_UDA_record/`.

 #### Svhn to mnist